brwashburn/vSerial-Python/README.md

 # vSerial-Python
-Vescent's official serial wrapper for interfacing with Vescent products via Python, with usage examples.
+A serial wrapper for interfacing with Vescent products via Python, with usage examples.

 ## About
-*vSerial* is a fast, cross platform, general purpose Python library that implements the basic functions needed to begin programmatically interfacing with Vescent SLICE and FFC products.
+*vSerial* is a fast, cross platform, general purpose Python library that implements the basic functions needed to begin programmatically interfacing with Vescent products.

+## Regarding Support
+**_vSerial_ is distributed in the hope that it will be useful, but is not an officially-released Vescent product.
+Technical support for this library will not be provided, and no guarantee of functionality is made.
+See the License section below.**

 ## Installation and Usage
 1. Download vSerial.py and place it in your Python project folder.